modulist-technologies/directus/readme.md

 OR

-docker exec -it 42fc102bfce5 /bin/bash /usr/local/bin/setup-database.sh
+docker exec -it INSTANCE_ID_HERE /bin/bash /usr/local/bin/setup-database.sh

 Navigate to http://localhost or equivalent in environment and proceed with setup